bartificer/programming-by-stealth/docs/pbs80.md

 }
 ```

 Thirdly, the file provides a function named `promisedConfirm()`.
-This function imitates the standard `window.confirm()` function but uses a nice Bootstrap Modal, and immediately returns a promise rather than waiting waiting for the user to respond like `window.confirm()` does. _Note that this is a utility function defined within the file, not a standard JavaScript, jQuery, or Bootstrap function._
+This function imitates the standard `window.confirm()` function but uses a nice Bootstrap Modal, and immediately returns a promise rather than waiting for the user to respond like `window.confirm()` does. _Note that this is a utility function defined within the file, not a standard JavaScript, jQuery, or Bootstrap function._

 The function accepts up to three arguments: